-The workout is performed for :45 seconds per exercise with :15 seconds rest in-between.
+The workout is performed for :45 seconds per exercise with :15 seconds rest in-between, for 3 total rounds.
 This is not a workout you should perform at the top of your fitness range the first time through, so I've implemented slow, regular and quick pace rounds to first wake up your neuromuscular settings, then utilize what your brain has learned, and finally, to kick it into high gear.
 Be sure to have your timer nearby and utilize your alarm!
 All exercises can be done with or without a ruck.
 If your core is still in need of work, without a ruck is your safest option.

 If there is an exercise that feels challenging, there are success options built in.
 For example, if you have bad knees and a Jump Lunge isn't in the cards for the entire workout, a pulse lunge is your option.

 What are the exercises I need to know?

 Jump Lunges For my visual friends : https://youtu.be/Nnb9bXV3o0s If you have bad knees, stationary lunges are fine.
 If lunges aggravate your knees altogether, sub for a lunge 1/4 the way down, a short pulse lunge, or walking high knees.